Feline Distemper or Panleukopenia: Virus and Disease Facts

 The vet may be able to feel thickened intestine and swollen lymph nodes in the cat's abdomen.
 Lymph nodes are small structures in the immune system that are connected by lymphatic vessels.
 The lymph nodes fight infections and sometimes become inflamed when a cat's body is being attacked by viruses or bacteria.

-A Cat That Recovered from Feline Distemper
+A Cat That Has Recovered From FPV

 In addition to receiving fluids and medications, a cat with feline distemper needs to be kept warm.
-Frequent petting, personal attention and hand feeding may help prevent a very sick cat from losing the will to live.
+Frequent petting, personal attention, and hand-feeding may help prevent a very sick cat from losing the will to live.
 The goal of supportive treatment is to make the cat feel comfortable and help his or her immune system fight the virus.
-If the cat manages to survive for five days while it receives treatment the chance that it will recover is much improved.
+If the cat manages to survive for five days while it receives treatment, the chance that it will recover is much improved.

 Preventing Distemper in Cats

 The most effective method to prevent feline distemper is vaccination.
-In this process an inactive or altered form of the distemper virus is injected into the cat's body.
+In this process, an inactive or altered form of the distemper virus is injected into the cat's body.
 The cat's immune system then makes antibodies to attack the virus, just as it would do if the virus was active and in its normal form.
 The antibodies will protect the cat if it's infected with the distemper virus in the future.

 If you're faced with the problem of removing the feline distemper virus from your home, ask your vet for his or her advice.
 It's very important to remove all traces of the virus from the home, not only to protect the cats that live there in the present or that will live there in the future, but also to prevent transmitting the virus to cats outside the home.

 Vaccinating pets in a controversial topic.
-People disagree about the types of vaccinations that should be given and about how frequently the vaccines should be administered.
+People disagree about the types of vaccinations that should be given and how frequently the vaccines should be administered.
 However, the feline distemper vaccination is very important in order to prevent a horrible and painful experience for the cat and a heartbreaking situation for the owner.

 Vaccinating my three cats against distemper is important to me.
-I don't want them to experience the illness or to have a tragic outcome from the infection.
+I don't want them to experience the illness or have a tragic outcome from the infection.
 Preventing feline distemper is much easier than treating it.

 © 2012 Linda Crampton